quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 {
     packet_type:PacketType,
     header:PacketHeader,
-    frames:Array<QuicFrame>, // see appendix for the definitions
+    frames?:Array<QuicFrame>, // see appendix for the definitions

     is_coalesced?:boolean,